openxc/openxc-python/docs/code-generation.rst

 ``bit_numbering_inverted`` - (optional, ``true`` by default) This flag controls the default :ref:`bit numbering <bit-numbering>` for all messages included in this message set.
 You can override the bit numbering for any particular message or mapping, too.

+``raw_can_mode`` - Set a default value for all buses for this attribute - see the Can Bus section for a description.

 Parent Message Sets
 ===================